jsntv200/redant-home/jobs/project-manager-contract.md

 ## Interested?

-If you’re interested, please email <a href="mailto:jobs@redant.com.au">jobs@redant.com.au</a> with an outline of your experience and the size and type of projects you’ve worked on.
+If you’re interested, please email [jobs@redant.com.au](mailto:jobs@redant.com.au "jobs@redant.com.au") with an outline of your experience and the size and type of projects you’ve worked on.
 Rather than a big attachment, we’d love to find out (in a short email) more about you and what you’re keen on.

 Recruiters please: we’re not interested in getting contacted by recruitment companies about this.
 Thank you!

-## Location

-Surry Hills, just off Oxford St (<a href="/about/">map here</a>).
-In terms of transport, we’re close to trains, buses, and nowhere near an airport.
-But lots of bike lanes.
-For lunch, we have a gazillion cafes, bars and restaurants around us.
-Actually we have a pretty good restaurant (Longrain) directly under our office.